uselagoon/lagoon-cli/docs/commands/lagoon_config_add.md

-      --pretty               Make JSON pretty (if supported) -p, --project string       Specify a project to use --skip-update-check    Skip checking for updates -i, --ssh-key string       Specify path to a specific SSH key to use for lagoon authentication
+      --pretty               Make JSON pretty (if supported) -p, --project string       Specify a project to use --skip-update-check    Skip checking for updates
 ```

 ### SEE ALSO